Jun-Lizst/sleepr/README.md

 In Sleepr, `write_mdf()` and `read_mdf()` functions are used to write and read records on disk.
 Files are converted from the European Data Format (EDF) to Morpheo Data Format (MDF).
 MDF<sup>1</sup> is a simple, efficient and interoperable file format for biological timeseries.
 The format supports raw signal as long as metadata storage.
 MDF uses binary files for signals and JSON for metadata.
 Signals values are encoded by default in binary, 32 bits, little endian.

-### Data visualisation
+### Sleep visualization

 ![hypnogram](img/hypnogram.jpeg)

 ### Statistics computing

 Various statistics can be computed from the polysomnographic data, signals and events.
+Duration are expressed in *minutes*, indexes in *hours*.

 #### Stages & scoring